quanghuy0497/Deep-Learning-Specialization/Course 4 - Convolutional Neural Networks/Readme.md

   - ```
     Y = [
-      		THereIsAface				# Probability of face is presented 0 or 1 l1x,
+          THere_Is_A_face  # Probability of face is presented 0 or 1
+          l1x,
           l1y,
-      		....,
+          ...
           l64x,
           l64y
         ]
     ```

 - Another application is when you need to get the skeleton of the person using different landmarks/points in the person which helps in some applications.